Math Milestone Task Overview

 Spring 2024 (High School Only): February 2 – March 8*

 NOTE: *Tasks should be scored and scores should be entered into DnA (Illuminate) by the last day of the window.
+The steps for entering MMT scores have slightly changed.
+Please view the How to Enter MMT Scores into DnA (Illuminate) document.

 Math Milestone Tasks (High School) are embedded assessments within the SFUSD Math Core Curriculum.
 Teachers already administer and score these assessments as part of math instruction.
 Scores are reported twice a year, once in Fall and once in Spring.